ubc-cirrus-lab/caribou/QUICK_START.md

 ###  Remove a workflow

-To remove a workflow, you can use the following command:
+To remove a workflow from the cloud provider, you can use the following command:

 ```bash
 poetry run caribou remove <workflow_id>